Twilight Zone: 19 Original Stories on the 50th Anniversary: Publication and reception

 The book was published by Tor Books as a hardcover and paperback in September 2009.
 To help with its promotion a 39-second video trailer was produced.
 Compared to Rod Serling and The Twilight Zone: The 50th Anniversary Tribute, which was reviewed by writer Elizabeth Hand as "a piece of hagiography that does little to illuminate Serling's genius or the enduring appeal of his most famous creation", the anthology was called "a far superior homage to Serling".
-In her Magazine of Fantasy and Science Fiction column Hand listed Hagberg's "Genesis" are the best story in the anthology though Lansdale and Stine's are also good.
+In her Magazine of Fantasy and Science Fiction column Hand listed Hagberg's "Genesis" as the best story in the anthology though Lansdale and Stine's are also good.
 She called Rod Serling and Strieber's stories "the only real misfires".

 The review in Publishers Weekly listed Armstrong's "A Haunted House of Her Own", Brennert's "Puowaina", and Tad Williams's "Ants" as the best stories.
 The review also listed Wu's "On the Road", Douglas's "Truth or Consequences", and Robert Serling's "Ghost Writer" as being "less satisfying" stories.
 The review concluded that the book is "largely inoffensive and faithful to the Twilight Zone format, this anthology is primarily of interest to hardcore fans".
 Carl Hays from Booklist wrote a positive review, saying "superior craftsmanship ensures can't-miss entertainment for speculative-fiction fans and anyone nostalgic for the original Twilight Zone aura".
 Impressed by the authors, the reviewer in the Library Journal wrote "with this slate of authors and the perennial popularity of the show, all libraries should own a copy".